Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 1 Samuel 28:1-25

 Much has been written on the “séance” described in this chapter.
 Some people believe Samuel's appearance was only in Saul’s mind; as such, it was in their view a psychological phenomenon.
-Others believe that the witch – the medium – of Endor was a mistress of necromancy who could call people back from the dead, and still others that God in sovereign power used the witch to pass judgment on Saul and pronounce his death through the words attributed to Samuel’s spirit as recorded in verses 18 and 19.
+Others believe that the witch – the medium – of Endor was a mistress of necromancy who could call people back from the dead.
+And still others believe that God in sovereign power used the witch to pass judgment on Saul and pronounce his death through the words attributed to Samuel’s spirit as recorded in verses 18 and 19.

 I take the third view – that God in sovereign power used the witch – the medium – to pass judgment on Saul and pronounce his death.
 But many in our culture would take the second view that the witch of Endor had clairvoyant powers that enabled her to speak with those whose bodies are in the grave.
 Many in our culture take that view because our culture is obsessed with the occult.